We've summarised the main points of the report below.

 Millions of families across England are living in poor conditions in some of the oldest housing stock in Europe.
 Homes are badly insulated and are riddled with damp and mould with many renters being forced to choose between feeding their families and paying ever-rising rents.

 Our new government has promised a housebuilding revolution.
-On 30 July, it published proposals and a consultation to reform planning.
-Together, we must make sure that any reforms prioritise social rent homes.
+Together, we must ensure that means social rent homes.

 RSH, Private registered provider social housing stock and rents in England 2022 to 2023, Private registered providers additional tables, Table 3.13, accessed June 2024;